-- the timing and success of drilling and production activities by our operating partners; - the prices and the supply and demand for oil, natural gas and NGLs;

-- the quantity of oil and natural gas production from the wells in which we participate; - changes in the fair value of the derivative instruments we use to reduce our exposure to fluctuations in commodity prices; - our ability to continue to identify and acquire high-quality acreage and drilling opportunities; and - the level of our operating expenses.
+- the timing and success of drilling and production activities by our operating partners; - the prices and the supply and demand for oil, natural gas and NGLs; - the quantity of oil and natural gas production from the wells in which we participate; - changes in the fair value of the derivative instruments we use to reduce our exposure to fluctuations in commodity prices; - our ability to continue to identify and acquire high-quality acreage and drilling opportunities; and - the level of our operating expenses.

-In addition to the factors that affect companies in our industry generally, the location of substantially all of our acreage and wells in the Williston, Permian and Appalachian Basins subjects our operating results to factors specific to these regions.
-These factors include the potential adverse impact of weather on drilling, production and transportation activities, particularly during the winter and spring months, as well as infrastructure limitations, transportation capacity, regulatory matters and other factors that may specifically affect one or more of these regions.
+In addition to the factors that affect companies in our industry generally, the location of substantially all of our acreage and wells in the Williston, Permian, Appalachian, and Appalachian Uinta Basins subjects our operating results to factors specific to these operating regions.
+These factors include the potential adverse impact of weather on drilling, production and transportation activities, particularly during the winter and spring months, as well as infrastructure limitations, transportation capacity, regulatory matters and other factors that may specifically affect one or more of these operating regions.

-The price at which our oil production is sold typically reflects a discount to the NYMEX benchmark price.
-The price at which our natural gas production is sold may reflect either a discount or premium to the NYMEX benchmark price.
-Thus, our operating results are also affected by changes in the price differentials between the applicable benchmark and the sales prices we receive for our production.
-Our oil price differential to the NYMEX benchmark price during 2022 2023 was \$2.73 \$2.83 per barrel, as compared to \$5.15 \$2.73 per barrel in 2021 2022.
-Our net realized gas price during 2022 2023 was \$7.43 \$2.98 per Mcf, representing 113% 112% realization relative to average Henry Hub pricing, compared to a net realized gas price of \$4.57 \$7.43 per Mcf during 2021, 2022, which represented 119% 113% realization relative to average Henry Hub pricing.
-Fluctuations in our oil and gas price realizations are due to several factors such as pricing by basin, gathering and transportation costs, transportation method, takeaway capacity relative to production levels, regional storage capacity, seasonal refinery maintenance temporarily depressing demand, and in the case of gas realizations, the price of NGLs.
+The price at which our oil production is sold typically reflects a discount to the NYMEX WTI benchmark price.
+The price at which our natural gas production is sold may reflect either a discount or premium to the NYMEX Henry Hub benchmark price.
+Thus, our operating results are also affected by changes in the price differentials between the applicable benchmark prices and the sales prices we receive for our production.
+Our average oil price differential to the NYMEX WTI benchmark price during 2023 2024 was \$2.83 \$3.88 per barrel, as compared to \$2.73 \$2.83 per barrel in 2022, 2023.
+Our net average realized gas price during 2023 2024 was \$2.98 \$2.24 per Mcf, representing 112% a 93% realization relative to the average NYMEX Henry Hub pricing, compared to a net average realized gas price of \$7.43 \$2.98 per Mcf during 2022, 2023, which represented 113% 112% realization relative to average NYMEX Henry Hub pricing.
+Fluctuations in our oil and gas price realizations are due to several factors, such as realized pricing by basin, gathering and transportation costs, transportation method, methods, takeaway capacity relative to production levels, regional storage capacity, seasonal refinery maintenance, temporarily depressing demand, and in the case of gas realizations, the price of NGLs.

 Another significant factor affecting our operating results is drilling costs.
 The cost of drilling wells can vary significantly, driven in part by volatility in commodity prices that can substantially impact the level of drilling activity.
-Generally, higher oil prices have led to increased drilling activity, with the increased demand for drilling and completion services driving these costs higher.
-Lower oil prices have generally had the opposite effect.
-In addition, individual components of the cost can vary depending on numerous factors such as the length of the horizontal lateral, the number of fracture stimulation stages, and the type and amount of proppant.
+Generally, higher oil commodity prices have led to increased drilling activity, with the increased demand for drilling and completion services driving these costs higher.
+Lower oil commodity prices have generally had the opposite effect.
+In addition, individual components of the cost drilling costs can vary depending on numerous factors, such as the length of the horizontal lateral, the number of fracture stimulation stages, and the type and amount of proppant proppant used.
 Since 2021, we have observed inflationary pressures on drilling and other operating costs due to various factors, such as higher commodity prices, labor shortages, supply chain disruptions and other factors.
-During 2022 2023, the weighted average gross authorization for expenditure (or AFE) cost for wells we elected to participate in was \$8.0 \$9.5 million, compared to \$6.9 million \$8.0 million for the wells we elected to participate in during 2021.
+During 2024 and 2023, the weighted average gross authorization for expenditure (or AFE) cost for wells we elected to participate in was \$9.4 million and \$9.5 million, compared to \$8.0 million for the wells we elected to participate in during 2022, respectively.